 NIFC members Melen, Laura and Peter Lowther wait (w/Sr Dorothy) during a 2012 high school tournament at Catholic Memorial.

-Christian Burns directs a bout between Ron Dieckman (L) and Don Yetsko (R) during open fencing.
+Christian Burns directs a bout between Ron Dieckman (L) and Don Yetsko (R) during open fencing in 2012.

 Beginning Freshmen Girls FOIL fencing.

 Like a ballet, the slow motion and deliberate movements of the fencers is often mesmerizing, leaving the crowd snoring and falling out of the bleachers.